ElbanoMorales/ElbanoMorales/README.md

 ### Elbano Morales

-Petroleum engineer since 2014.
-My career has made me a multidisciplinary individual with long experience collecting, transforming, and organizing data for analysis to help informed decisions.
-I have excellent understanding and proficiency of platforms for effective data analyses, including SQL, spreadsheets, Tableau, and R. I started programming in 2014 and have extensive experience with matlab, VBA and JavaScript.
-Recently completed the Google Data Analytics Certificate - A rigorous, hands-on program that covers the entire scope of the data analysis progress.
-I'm currently Looking for a full-time remote position.
+My career and roles have made me a multidisciplinary individual with long experience collecting, transforming, and organizing data for analysis to help informed decisions.
+I started programming after graduating in 2014, and have extensive proven experience with matlab, JavaScript, VBA, C#, SQL, R; and  good understanding of HTML and CSS.
+I bear excellent understanding and proficiency of platforms for effective data analyses, including SQL and spreadsheets, and always base my analyses on core subjects like satistics, algebra and calculus.
+I love studying and practicing everyday and I'm looking to collaborate on projects that help my career grow in programming and data sciences.

 Read my latest data analysis titled [Trends and insights on energy consumption](https://github.com/ElbanoMorales/data_analysis_energy)